Sanfee18/triton-server/fastapi-triton/README.md

 ## Notes

 - The FastAPI container will be running on port `8080`, and the Triton Inference Server should be available on `localhost:8000` inside the container.
-- Ensure the Triton server is live and the correct model (`sdxl_scribble_controlnet`) is loaded before sending inference requests.